planetsolaris/keep-emerson-open/index.md

 - Emerson is not in a major thoroughfare like 700 East so students are not playing by busy roads or having to cross 6-car lane traffic to get to/from school.
 - Emerson still serves a lot of students in the neighborhood and a lot of parents in the community bike or walk their kids to/from school (some, out of necessity).
-- Redistricting of the children in Emerson’s boundaries will mean further walking distances, either across busy 700 East or up difficult (snowy hills during winter) on 1300 South.
+- Redistricting of the children in Emerson’s boundaries will mean further walking distances, either across busy 700 East or up difficult hill (snowy during winter) on 1300 South.
 - Emerson is the only school in the district with two aftercare programs within .5 miles of walking distance from the school (St John's CCDC Sugarhouse and Arte Primero Studios).
 - Classes are able to have safe walking field trips around the community (Free Little Libraries, parks, post office, etc.).
 - The city is also [improving 1100 East](https://www.slc.gov/mystreet/2022/12/12/1100east/) near Emerson to “provide safety improvements, traffic calming features, and bicycle lanes along the corridor.”
+- The school is accessible via UTA bus routes 209 and 220.

 ## Enrollment Trends

 Emerson continues to serve a significant number of students from its local neighborhood.
 As per the [district's definition](https://www.slcschools.org/departments/information-technology/boundaries-and-planning/population-and-boundary-study/population-and-boundary-study-faq#fs-panel-80237) of “right-sized elementary school,” Emerson maintains a ratio of about three teachers per grade and offers full-day kindergarten classes.
 In Utah, parents have the choice of [open enrollment](https://le.utah.gov/xcode/Title53G/Chapter6/53G-6-S402.html) and many choose Emerson for its commitment to excellence.

 Despite declining enrollment rates cited as a reason for potential closures, Emerson operates at 85% student capacity, marking the second-highest enrollment rate within the Salt Lake City School District.
 The table sourced from the [State Board of Education](https://www.schools.utah.gov/data/reports?mid=1424&tid=4) emphasizes in bold the enrollment rates for Emerson as well as the other schools on the list for potential closure.

 | School Name             | % of Capacity |